-MAX-GLARE
+MAX-GLARE, MAX-GLARE2

 The program will automatically deploy window shading devices to reduce daylight glare (if WIN-SHADE-TYPE = MOVABLE-INTERIOR or MOVABLE-EXTERIOR) whenever the glare (at either lighting reference point) with bare windows exceeds the MAX-GLARE value.
-Table 29 below gives recommended MAX-GLARE values for different situations.
+Table 31 below gives recommended MAX-GLARE values for different situations.
 For example, MAX-GLARE = 22 would be specified for general office work.
 If a space has two or more windows, the shading devices will be deployed one by one in the order in which the windows are input, until the glare level at each lighting reference point falls below MAX-GLARE.
 If MAX-GLARE is not specified, no glare control will occur.
 This is a daylighting keyword; see TOPIC - DAYLIGHTING.
+MAX-GLARE applies to the lighting system 1, MAX-GLARE2 applies to the lighting system 2.